 Garlicky Mushrooms Spinach

-Featured in Sides That Make the Meal.
+Highlighted in: Sides That Make the Meal

 Healthy sauté of spinach and mushrooms with garlic and a citrus burst.
 Done in 15 minutes, great side to any dish.